ChrstphrHll/npc_gen/students/Scarlotta Inqoul.md

 ---
 # Scarlotta Inqoul
 ### Description
-- Dwarf Paladin from Shadesburry Initiative
+- Dwarf Paladin from Floating Island
 - 4th year Diplomacy student in Burk
 - long wavy white hair that's plain, Pale Brown eyes, and Brown skin
 - Is Iconoclastic and Puritanical, and has Innovation as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes